Metzler Family Open Space

 An 11-acre tract, which could allow for an educational or community building, was also part of the donation.
 This area will be managed as open space until future needs are determined by the Town and funding is available.
 This area will also contain a parking lot that will provide the community access to a network of soft-surface trails that will be constructed.

-The Town has committed to a first phase of improvements, which includes 2.5 miles of soft-surface trails and parking spaces.
+The Town has committed to a first phase of improvements, which includes 2.5 miles of soft-surface trails, and access driveway and parking spaces.
 Additionally, the Town will install informative plaques on the property to provide additional information about the Metzler family and property.
-About $1.6 million has been allocated for these improvements, which are planned for the coming years.
-Stay tuned for updates!
+About $1.6 million has been allocated for these improvements, which are planned for the coming year.